John Sacca

-John Sacca (born December 12, 1971) is a former American football quarterback in the Arena Football League who played for the Connecticut Coyotes.
+John Sacca (born December 12, 1971) is an American former football quarterback in the Arena Football League (AFL) who played for the Connecticut Coyotes.
 He played college football for the Penn State Nittany Lions and Eastern Kentucky Colonels.
-He also played in the World League of American Football for the Amsterdam Admirals.
+He also played in the World League of American Football (WLAF) for the Amsterdam Admirals.

 Raised in Delran Township, New Jersey, Sacca played prep football at Delran High School.

 His brother Tony Sacca also was a quarterback at Penn State.